apache/spark/docs/configuration.md

     The strategy of how to allocate tasks among workers with free cores.
 There are three task assigners (roundrobin, packed, and balanced) are supported currently.
-By default, roundrobin with randomness is used, which tries to allocate task to workers with available cores in roundrobin manner.The packed task assigner tries to allocate tasks to workers with the least free cores, resulting in tasks assigned to few workers, which may help driver to release the reserved idle workers when dynamic allocation(spark.dynamicAllocation.enabled) is enabled.
+By default, roundrobin with randomness is used, which tries to allocate task to workers with available cores in roundrobin manner.
+The packed task assigner tries to allocate tasks to workers with the least free cores, resulting in tasks assigned to few workers, which may help driver to release the reserved idle workers when dynamic allocation(spark.dynamicAllocation.enabled) is enabled.
     The balanced task assigner tries to assign tasks across workers in a balance way (allocating